Integration Test

 --include

-Exclude certain FQDNs from the trace in the test
+6. Exclude certain URLs from the trace in the test

-If your trace collected requests that are irrelevant to your integration test, you can exclude those FQDNs using the --exclude flag.
+If your trace collected requests that are irrelevant to your integration test, you can exclude those URLs using the --exclude flag.

 skyramp generate integration rest \